hermangroup/docs/wallets/index.rst

 :ref:`hardware wallet <hardware-wallets>`.

-.. _dash-core-wallet:
+.. _historia-core-wallet:

-Dash Core Wallet
+Historia Core Wallet
 ================

-Dash Core Wallet is the full official release of Dash, and supports all Dash features as they are released, including InstantSend and PrivateSend, as well as an RPC console and governance features.
-Dash Core Wallet (sometimes known as the QT wallet, due to the QT software framework used in development) is a professional or heavy wallet which downloads the full blockchain (several GB in size) and can operate as
+Historia Core Wallet is the full official release of Historia, and supports all Historia features as they are released, including InstantSend and PrivateSend, as well as an RPC console and governance features.
+Historia Core Wallet (sometimes known as the QT wallet, due to the QT software framework used in development) is a professional or heavy wallet which downloads the full blockchain (several GB in size) and can operate as